-13(1) Council and committees may consider a matter in a closed session in accordance with the Act.

-(2) The minutes of the meeting must include the names of the individuals who are not Members but are in attendance during a closed session, and the reasons for allowing them to attend.
+- 13(1) Council and committees may consider a matter in a closed session in accordance with the Freedom of Information and Protection of Privacy Act. - (2) The minutes of the meeting must include the names of the individuals who are not Members but are in attendance during a closed session, and the reasons for allowing them to attend.